By Grainger Editorial Staff 9/14/23

-Most pin-type moisture meters use a scale calibrated to wood, however this does not mean that the meters cannot be used to measure moisture in other substrates and materials.
-These types of moisture meters can also be used forconcrete, drywall, ceiling tiles, painted surfaces and more.
+Most pin-type moisture meters use a scale calibrated to wood.
+However, this does not mean that the meters cannot be used to measure moisture in other substrates and materials.
+These types of moisture meters can also be used for concrete, drywall, ceiling tiles, painted surfaces and more.
 When using the wood scale on a pin-type moisture meter, the %MC reading can range from 5% to 40% in moisture content.
-Generally, the low end of this reading will fall into the 5 to 12% range, the moderate range will be 15 to 17%, and the high or saturated range will read above 17%.
+The low end of this reading will fall into the 5 to 12% range, the moderate range will be 15 to 17%, and the high or saturated range will read above 17%.
 Scales for %MC ranges are provided in the instrument instructions and should be consulted for specific surface materials measuring ranges.

 Pinless or noninvasive moisture meters operate on the principle of electrical impedance.

 This type of meter provides a nondestructive measurement of moisture in wood and other substrates, such as concrete and gypsum.
 A noninvasive moisture meter may also be called a nondestructive or a pinless moisture meter.
-Scales on these meters are similar to that of pin-type meters, where the wood scale reads %MC at 5 to 30%, but also reads %MC for nonwood materials (typically concrete) on a relative scale of 0 to 100.
+Scales on these meters are like those of pin-type meters, where the wood scale reads %MC at 5 to 30%, but also reads %MC for non-wood materials (typically concrete) on a relative scale of 0 to 100.
 They can read up to a typical depth of ¾ inch or 1 inch into a subsurface.
-They are useful for detecting problem moisture buildup where visual indicators are not evident.
+They are useful for detecting moisture buildup problems where visual indicators are not evident.

 Pinless moisture meters are commonly used to determine moisture content on a relative scale of 0-100 in concrete subfloors and flooring prior to laying a wood floor or other decorative flooring surface.
 They are also used for identifying possible moisture buildup behind bathroom/shower tiles, under vinyl flooring and other finished surfaces, as well as to determine if water-borne finishes are adequately dry prior to a second application.